3. Weathering

 Figure 39 – Typical example of karst topography (Cabo Carvoeiro, Portugal).

 This weathering action continues under the surface anywhere above the ground water table (vadose zone).
-Thus, where the water table is sufficiently deep, the limestone will continue dissolving above that, and caves will form (fig. 40).
+Thus, where the water table is sufficiently deep, the limestone will continue dissolving above, and caves will develop.
+Later, that water will become saturated with calcium carbonate, and precipitate, forming stalactites (fig. 40),

 Highly weathered limestone horizon (above), and unweathered chert band below (Sterkfontein Caves,Transvaal, South Africa).